What is LionSHARE?

 How do I view or update my job application?

-All applications can be reviewed under Applications.
+All applications can be reviewed under Jobs, then Applications.
 Job applications can be edited only if the posting deadline has not passed.
 To edit an application, go to your Applications to withdraw the application then re-apply to the same job posting with your updated application.